Battle of Fredericksburg: Marye's Heights, December 13

 By mid-afternoon, Burnside had failed on both flanks to make progress against the Confederates.
 Rather than reconsidering his approach in the face of heavy casualties, he stubbornly decided to continue on the same path.
 He sent orders to Franklin to renew the assault on the left (which, as described earlier, the Left Grand Division commander ignored) and ordered his Center Grand Division, commanded by Maj.
 Gen. Hooker, to cross the Rappahannock into Fredericksburg and continue the attack on Marye's Heights.
 Hooker performed a personal reconnaissance (something that neither Burnside nor Sumner had done, both remaining east of the river during the failed assaults) and returned to Burnside's headquarters to advise against the attack.

 Brig.
 Gen. Daniel Butterfield, commanding Hooker's V Corps, while waiting for Hooker to return from his conference with Burnside, sent his division under Brig.
 Gen. Charles Griffin to relieve Sturgis's men.
 By this time, Maj.
 Gen. George Pickett's Confederate division and one of Maj.
 Gen. John Bell Hood's brigades had marched north to reinforce Marye's Heights.
-Griffin smashed his three brigades against the Confederate position, one by one.
+Griffin smashed his three brigades against the Confederate position one by one.
 Also concerned about Sturgis, Couch sent the six guns of Capt.
 John G. Hazard's Battery B, 1st Rhode Island Light Artillery, to within 150 yards of the Confederate line.
 They were hit hard by Confederate sharpshooter and artillery fire and provided no effective relief to Sturgis.

 A soldier in Hancock's division reported movement in the Confederate line that led some to believe that the enemy might be retreating.
 Despite the unlikeliness of this supposition, the V Corps division of Brig.
-Gen. Andrew A. Humphreys was ordered to attack and capitalize on the situation.
+Gen. Andrew A. Humphreys, two brigades of green nine month regiments, was ordered to attack and capitalize on the situation.
 Humphreys led his first brigade on horseback, with his men moving over and around fallen troops with fixed bayonets and unloaded rifles; some of the fallen men clutched at the passing pant legs, urging their comrades not to go forward, causing the brigade to become disorganized in their advance.
 The charge reached to within 50 yards before being cut down by concentrated rifle fire.
 Brig.
 Gen. George Sykes was ordered to move forward with his V Corps regular army division to support Humphreys's retreat, but his men were caught in a crossfire and pinned down.
+In the confusion, the horse of Brig.
+Gen. Abram S. Piatt stumbled and the general's back was seriously injured.